jacopodl/dstar/README.md

 ![](https://img.shields.io/badge/version-1.0.0-green.svg)
 [![GPLv3 License](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

-# Dstar #
+# Dstar :hammer:
 This tool implement various DHCP attacks and can be used to make experiments and test on __your network__!

 Supported features:
-- Flood -> Flood DHCP server with large amount of DHCP discover message (this attack not acquire addresses!)
+- Flood -> Flood DHCP server with large amount of DHCP discover messages (this attack not acquire addresses!)
 - Starvation -> Try to acquire all addresses in DHCP pool, you can use this option with a rogue DHCP server...
-MITM? ;)
+MITM? :smirk:
 - Built-in rogue DHCP server

 # Setting up dstar #